nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 # Distributed Transactions

 ## 2 Phase Commit
-- Transaction Coordinator manages the transactions.
+- Transaction Coordinator manages the transactions / participants.
+- Every participant knows each other and transaction coordinator knows about all.
 - Prepare phase
 	- After all the updates in microservices happen, it asks all of them are you ready to commit ?
 - Commit phase